gopherslab/conduit-connector-redis/README.md

 ```
 Where `position` value is an arbitrary position to satisfy the conduit server and same value is used in `key` to uniquely identify the messages

-**Note:** The messages sent to the channel ([subscription messages](https://redis.io/docs/manual/pubsub/)) are not sent back to server, it is only logged as an info level log.
+**Note:** The ([subscription messages](https://redis.io/docs/manual/pubsub/)) sent to the channel are not sent back to server, it is only logged as an info level log.
+Subscription messages are the messages confirming the successful subscription to the channel.

 ### STREAM